260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

 260 vs 6.5 Creedmoor: Stopping Power

-Many argue stopping power is a relative term that doesn't matter if you have a well-placed shot.
+Many argue that "stopping power" is relative, and doesn't matter if you have a well-placed shot.

 I agree it matters less for well-placed shots.